 Once your condition is more stable, your doctor will ask about your medical history, especially whether you have ever had cardiovascular or lung disease.

-Tests that may be done to diagnose pulmonary edema or to determine why you developed fluid in your lungs include:
+Tests that may be done to diagnose pulmonary oedema or to determine why you developed fluid in your lungs include:

 - X-ray.
-A chest X-ray will likely be the first test you have done to confirm the diagnosis of pulmonary edema.
+A chest X-ray will likely be the first test you have done to confirm the diagnosis of pulmonary oedema.